England | Scotland | Wales | Northern Ireland | Ireland

 Parents of young children:

-The system for ordering your repeat prescriptions is changing with effect from the 1st November 2017.
-You will need to register for Patient Access.
+The system for ordering your repeat prescriptions changed from the 1st November 2017.
+You will now need to register for Patient Access.

 Registering for Patient Access can be done by presenting identification to the reception staff, who will then issue you with the necessary documentation to get you on the new system.

 Registering for patient Access will give you access to online booking of appointments, ordering repeat prescriptions and will also give you access to some of your medical records.
 For information on Patient Access, please click here https://support.patientaccess.com/repeat-medication/request-repeat-medication